Our school provides excellent support for new teachers starting out on their careers.

 - ‘We are like a big family here that supports and truly cares for each other’

-- ‘All at CWCHS genuinely care about the pupils’
+- ‘All at CWCS genuinely care about the pupils’

-Some of our ECT’s described the benefit of the support they have received their first year at Cardinal Wiseman:
+Some of our most current ECTs from our 2023-24 cohort have described the benefits of the support they have received so far in their first year at Cardinal Wiseman:

 Teacher of PE